Somewhere in the world someone has just finished the first draft of his first screenplay – ever.

 “How do I get my movie script produced?”

 This is the point when things get confusing.
-Should the unknown screenwriter send his screenplay to contests, to agents, to the family friend attorney who is willing to pose as the “entertainment attorney” and hopefully shepard the script through the guarded gates of Hollywood?
+Should the unknown screenwriter send his screenplay to contests, to screenwriting agents, to the family friend attorney who is willing to pose as the “entertainment attorney” and hopefully shepherd the script through the guarded gates of Hollywood?

 Or should the first time screenwriter decide instead to send the work to producers?
 And what if somebody steals the idea?
 And why don’t producers accept unsolicited screenplays?
 UGH!

 One of the reasons I am excited you’re reading these words is because I can help you avoid my early mistakes.

 What I just described was me a decade ago.

 I was still living in Pennsylvania.
 I had just finished the first draft of my first screenplay.
 And frankly, I thought I was brilliant.
 I thought my story was awesome.
 And I actually thought Hollywood would just knock down my door.

 Of course it didn’t happen like that.

 After I wrote my script, email was the new thing.
 So I started sending email query letters to various production companies and screenwriting agents.
 And surprisingly, a few folks did respond to me.
 But after I sent out my script, it wasn’t long until I either got a rejection letter or heard nothing.

 Back then, I still had a lot to learn. . .